 Let’s get started!

-1 – Set Up Google Search Console
+1. Set Up Google Search Console

-Using GSC will give you the ability to:
+GSC allows you to:

 - See which keywords and pages generate the most click-throughs.

 - Submit a sitemap or ask for recrawls.

 - Receive messages from the Google Search team.

 GSC is instrumental for SEO.
 Not only will it help you tick off more items on this SEO best practices checklist, but the data it provides will help inform and improve your SEO strategy over time.

 Google Analytics is a free marketing analytics tool that tracks how visitors interact with your website.
 Simply put, Google Analytics will help you link your SEO efforts to your business goals and, subsequently, your bottom line.
 It’s how you’ll measure the ROI of your SEO strategy and compare the impact of different marketing channels, like SEO vs. PPC.